8 Cozy Restaurants With Wood-Burning Ovens or Fireplaces

 Chef Ari Weiswasser offers just 24 seats in his Cal-Mediterranean bistro, where the star is a big, fire-breathing wood oven.
 Weiswasser previously worked as chef de partie at French Laundry, and also cooked at Picholine, Daniel, Gilt, and Corton in New York.
 He perfectly captures the uncomplicated essence of Wine Country cooking with dishes like Brussels sprouts in brown sugar bacon marmalade; crispy spaetzle tossed with celery root, huckleberries and Parmesan; and exquisitely crisp and golden brick chicken paired with creamy polenta, lemon and Spanish caper jus.
 Reservations are a must.

 Part wine shop, part restaurant, and part gift shop, Gourmet Au Bay is home to a 900-degree wood-fired oven.
 Their seasonal menu can include wood-fired prawns, crab cakes, roasted mussels, creative flatbreads, as well as a rich and tasty house-made clam chowder.
 Check selections off on the deli-style menu, drop it off at the bar, and then take a seat at the comfy bar tables or on the protected outdoor patio, and taste a flight of wines served on a mini-surfboard.

 Campo Fina, Healdsburg

-Renowned for their breads and baked goods, Gold Coast Coffee & Bakery in Duncans Mills and Wild Flour Bread in Freestone both create their delights in wood fired ovens.
-And several other restaurants feature wood-fired ovens:
+Renowned for their breads and baked goods, Gold Coast Coffee & Bakery in Duncans Mills and Wild Flour Bread in Freestone both create their delights in wood-fired ovens.
+Plus, several other restaurants feature wood-fired ovens:

-- Central Market in Petaluma cooks up farm-to-table rustic California-Mediterranean cuisine, with bread baked daily in its wood-fired oven.
+Central Market in Petaluma cooks up farm-to-table rustic California-Mediterranean cuisine, with bread baked daily in its wood-fired oven.

 Written by Sonoma Insider Carey Sweet.